bespin-workflows/workflow-standards/README.md

 Once changes are accepted and merged into `develop`, they may be merged into a release branch:

 1. Decide on a new version number, following [Semantic Versioning](http://semver.org)
-2. Merge your changes from `develop` into (or create new) the `release-x.y` branch corresponding to the new  version.
+2. Merge your changes from `develop` into (or create new) the `release-X.Y` branch corresponding to the new  version.
 3. Edit the `.cwl` files in the repo root to indicate the new version in the `doc` and `label` fields.
 See _Versioning and Metadata__ below.
 4. Create a section in `CHANGELOG.md` for the release, moving items out of the unreleased section
-5. Validate the local repo for the chosen version using the `validate.sh` script.
+5. Validate the local repo for the chosen version using the `validate.sh` script: `validate.sh /path/to/workflow-repo vX.Y.Z`

-6. Upon successful validation, commit the changes and push them to the `release-x.y` remote branch
+6. Upon successful validation, commit the changes and push them to the `release-X.Y` remote branch

-A GitHub release for the new version should be created from the `release-x.y` branch:
+A GitHub release for the new version should be created from the `release-X.Y` branch:

 1. Visit https://github.com/bespin-workflows/workflow-name/releases/new
-2. Enter a version in the format `vx.y.x`, targeting `release-x.y`
+2. Enter a version in the format `vX.Y.Z`, targeting `release-X.Y`
-3. Title the release `vx.y.z`
+3. Title the release `vX.Y.Z`
 4. Paste the version's entry from `CHANGELOG.md` as the description
 5. Publish the release.